hybridgroup/gobot-gpio/README.md

 # gobot-gpio

-Gobot (http://gobot.io/) is a library for robotics and physical computing using Go
+Gobot (http://gobot.io/) is a framework and set of libraries for robotics, physical computing, and the Internet of Thing written in the Go programming language (http://golang.org/).

 This library provides drivers for General Purpose Input/Output (GPIO) devices (https://en.wikipedia.org/wiki/General_Purpose_Input/Output).
-It is normally not used directly, but instead is registered by adaptor library such as gobot-firmata (https://github.com/hybridgroup/gobot-firmata) that support the needed interfaces for GPIO devices.
+It is normally not used directly, but instead is registered by adaptor library such as gobot-firmata (https://github.com/hybridgroup/gobot-firmata) that supports the needed interfaces for GPIO devices.

 ## Getting Started
 Install the library with: `go get -u github.com/hybridgroup/gobot-gpio`